Codesource-Software-Development/meta-wine/README.md

 # meta-wine
-Meta layer for the wine Windows-is-not-an-emulator
+Meta layer for the wine Wine-is-not-an-emulator Windows compatibility platform